 Rum baba is a classic Italian dessert, but this was a lighter take on it.
 In addition to the baba itself, which was lovely and moist, there were slivers of ripe mango, pink grapefruit, custard cream, cocoa syrup and pineapple sorbet, with a hint of mint.
 This was an excellent dessert, the fruits extremely good and proving refreshing companions to the rich baba (18/20).

-Coffee was very good (Lavazzo Gold Selection).
+Coffee was good (Lavazza Gold Selection).
 Service throughout the evening was charming, the waiters friendly and attentive and topping up of water, wine and bread was flawless.
 The bill came to €175 a head.
 This was a lovely experience all round, with a stunning location, innovative but very enjoyable food and excellent service.
 This must be one of the prettiest settings of any restaurant in the world.